w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 1. `force_xcm_version` - Modifies the `SupportedVersion` storage to change a particular destination's stated XCM version.
-2. `force_default_xcm_version` - Modifies the `SafeXcmVersion` storage, which stores the default version when the destination's version is unknown.
+2. `force_default_xcm_version` - Modifies the `SafeXcmVersion` storage, which stores the default XCM version to use when the destination's version is unknown.
 3. `force_subscribe_version_notify` - Sends an XCM with a `SubscribeVersion` instruction to a destination.
 4. `force_unsubscribe_version_notify` - Sends an XCM with a `UnsubscribeVersion` instruction to a